Prostate cancer is a health concern with significant incidence.

 When cancer spreads further from its original place, the tumor develops abnormal cells.
 For example, the cancer cells can spread to the bones.
 The cells affecting the bones are actually prostate carcinoma cells.
 In other words, this is not bone cancer but metastatic prostate cancer.

 Localized Prostate Cancer

-Some individuals may have localized prostate cancer.
-This cancer remains only in the prostate and is less likely to affect other tissues or travel to distant sections of the body.
+Certain individuals may experience localized prostate cancer.
+This cancer is confined to the prostate and is less likely to impact other tissues or spread to distant parts of the body.